Storyblok Raises $80M Series C - Read News

 While digital commerce was rising continuously since its conception, the last couple of years have seen unprecedented exponential growth.
 The question is, how can a business succeed in a hyper competitive market?
 Is there any way to fix all 4 major issues that digital commerce businesses face?

-Section titled A quick look at digital commerce A quick look at digital commerce
+A quick look at digital commerce

 Looking at recent years, there is no arguing how fast digital commerce has been growing.
 Digital sales have been growing at a considerably faster rate than overall company sales.
 According to Forrester, in 2020 digital sales grew an average of 49% YOY (year over year), while overall sales experienced a 15% YOY growth.
 The same report mentions how despite the fast rate of growth in digital commerce, it is still obviously “challenging to manage”.